PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 You can see a very recent example in [Pull Request 19657](https://github.com/PrestaShop/PrestaShop/pull/19657/files#diff-f31f293b83e5d491f378ab486297a67bR196).

-### How PrestaShop maintainers handle this type of BC break
+### How PrestaShop open source project maintainers handle this type of BC break

 We use the deprecations system to warn people as much as possible about incoming BC breaks.